The Best Meal Kit Delivery Services In Canada

 - Gluten free menu not available

 GoodFood is yet another national player in the meal kit delivery game, with delivery available everywhere in Canada.
 They boast a large menu, with 10 recipes available each week.
 Meals are broken into 5 categories: Classic, Easy Prep, Vegetarian, Family-style, and Clean-15, which is a collection of low-carb options.
-They also offer a gluten free menu.
+They also offer gluten-free options, but no longer label them.

 - New customers receive 40% off their first basket